fakhrip/fakhrip.github.io/sites/bangkit-2021-capstone-project-experience.md

 This is actually the part where i hate the most because i have to reject people and its the hardest thing to do for me until this time, but also i learned a lot from rejecting people and how it actually feels like being a recruiter in a company, the only difference is the quantity, i can say that i only have 1:10 amount of people that trying to be recruited compared to a company or even startups.

-**From this i learned the importance of portfolio** whether its in the form of a project or even a certificate, so always remember to make a good portfolio (so update your `github` with all projects you've created and also put up a good resume somewhere either in your website/cv/linkedin).
+**From this i learned the importance of portfolio** whether its in the form of a project or even a certificate, so always remember to make a good portfolio (update your `github` with all projects you've created and also put up a good resume somewhere either in your website/cv/linkedin).

 And also there is a reason why **social networking is important**, because that is how i know A and B (my university friends) and make up a team with them.